This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 At the end of this period, your data will be deleted, destroyed or anonymised.
 We may aggregate anonymised data for statistical analysis and business planning.

 Cookies are pieces of information sent to and from web pages.
-They can be used to identify when you have visited a website and how you interacted with it.
+They can be used to identify when you have visited a website, how you interacted with that website and other websites that you then go on to visit.

-Occasionally, our use of your personal information may result in automated decision-making, including profiling.
+Occasionally, our use of your personal information may result in profiling, including automated decision-making.
 This may affect you legally or otherwise.

 Automated decisions are made by computer determination, such as software algorithms, without human review.
 For example, we may use automated decisions to analyse your creditworthiness and verify your identity when we process your application for certain products and services.